If you worked us on SSB, we hope it was obvious which of us was on the MIC.

 We installed a new Mosley 5 element 15 meter mono at around 55 ft.

-After years of 160 meters only, this new 15 meter band is a whole new world for me.
+After years of 160 meters only, this 15 meter band is a big new world for me.

 Going to be a tough decision next few months, garden or radio?